thradams/cake/ownership.md

     fclose(f);
 ```

-**Rule**: One object cannot be owned for more than one owner object.
-When owner objects are copied the ownership is transfered.
+**Rule**: An object cannot be owned for more than one owner object.

+**Rule**: When owner objects are copied the ownership is transfered.

 For example, in Listing 2, the ownership of the owner pointer `f` is transferred to `f2`: